Error-331/code_tests/docs/bible/links.md

 Under the Tree - January 10 (our testimony for God, who God is, God's omniscience, God knows all about us);

+The Only Ladder - January 11 (Jesus is the pathway to heaven, eternal justice);

-The Symbol of Life - January 12
+The Symbol of Life - January 12 (cross before you, baptism of suffering, marriage supper of the Lamb, church, agony of the cross, grateful for Calvary);

+Do Whatever He Says - January 13 (obedience, salvation, way to reborn, commandments);

+The Holy Whip - January 14 (selfishness, greed, fear of God, material gain, sin, repentance);